CartoDB/viewer/README.md

 ### `yarn deploy`

-Deploy the code in GitHub pages at the URL: https://viewer.carto.com/
+Deploy the code in firebase at the URL: https://viewer.carto.com/